ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 ### Specifying the likelihood function for the `CTMC` process

-We construct a stochastic node, the `seq` variable, which is assigned a prior that is updated using the `dnPhyloCTMC` distribution; this function takes as values the *phylogeny* and *Q matrix* variables.
-We need to specify the type of data *DNA* because a CTMC can also be used with morphological data.
+We construct a stochastic node, the `seq` variable, and assign it a prior that is updated using the `dnPhyloCTMC` distribution; this function takes as arguments the *phylogeny* and *Q matrix* variable values.
+We need to specify the type of data (*DNA*) because a CTMC can also be used with morphological data.

 We them "clamp" the seq variable to the observed data, i.e., the alignment.
 This tells RevBayes to treat the random variable as an observation.
-OBS: If we want to sample from the prior, we comment out (#) the last line.
+OBS: If we want to sample from the prior, we need to comment out (#) the last line.

 ```
 seq ~ dnPhyloCTMC(tree=phylogeny, Q=Q, type="DNA")